 The Minnesota version reflects a less significant shift in practice from what other states might be experiencing.
 Minnesota has long used the wheel image, and used Career Fields, while other states are adopting these for the first time.
 In addition to the national changes, Minnesota changes include:

-- The Digital Technology, Marketing & Sales, and Management & Entrepreneurship clusters are designated as both cross-cutting clusters and as standalone clusters within Business & Marketing—to reflect Minnesota teacher licensure and programs of study.
+- The Digital Technology, Marketing & Sales, and Management & Entrepreneurship clusters are designated as both cross-cutting clusters and as standalone clusters within Investing in the Future.

-- The 12 Career Ready Practices are further described on the back of the wheel, and the three methods of teaching those practices are on the front, so that Work-Based Learning and Leadership & Social-Emotional Learning are clearly visible in the wheel.
+- The 12 Career Ready Practices are further described on the back of the wheel.

 - The Unmanned Vehicle Technology sub-cluster/pathway was renamed Uncrewed Vehicle Technology to remove gendered terminology.